lautomator/stocks-log/readme.md

 ## Development

 ### Requirements
-This is a [Flask](https://flask.palletsprojects.com/en/2.0.x/) application that uses the Jinja templating system .
+This is a [Flask](https://flask.palletsprojects.com/en/2.0.x/) application that uses the Jinja templating system.
 You will need the following to do any development:

 * click
 * Flask